-The Company retrofitted 239 of Southwest s 737-700 aircraft with a new 143-seat Evolve interior cabin configuration.
+The Company completed the 143-seat Evolve interior cabin configuration retrofit of 372 Southwest 737-700 aircraft and 78 Southwest 737-300s.
 By maximizing the space inside the plane, the Evolve configuration allows for the added benefit of six additional seats, along with more climate-friendly and cost-effective materials.